gene-git/blog/dual-root.rst

 python, mainly as I found doing it in bash unpleasant.
 Perhaps someone with better scripting skills might make a bash version if so desired.

-So whats needed is to install the script in /usr/bin/bind-mount-efi.
-Copy the systemd service file to /etc/systemd/system/bind-mount-efi.service.
+So whats needed is to install the script in /usr/bin/dual-root-tool Copy the systemd service file to /etc/systemd/system/bind-mount-efi.service.
 Then enable the service with the usual incantation::

-    systemctl enable bind-mount-efi
+    systemctl enable bind-mount-efi.service

 Next add a mount option to both the efi0 and efi1 mount lines in /etc/fstab (or /mnt/root/etc/fstab if you have not booted machine yet).
 In my example, the efi0 line